christytan/ords-apex-dbcs/exacs-QA/ConfigureDevClient.md

 ## Objectives

-As a database user, DBA or application developer,
+As a database user, a DBA, or an application developer,
 - Configure a development system from a pre-built marketplace image
 - Create an ssh tunnel from your local laptop into your development system
 - Invoke SQL Developer on your development system over a VNC connection from your local laptop